98munozpatricia/Melanoma/README.md

 ```
 This aim of this project is also to optimize the model.
 For doing so, two other scripts are added: quantization.py and pruning.py.
 Those are developed for the Melanoma model optimization, but can be used as an example for any other Neural Network model by changing the application layers.
-very script has different methods for each type of quantization including:
+Every script has different methods for each type of quantization including:

 * Dynamic quantization
 * Static quantization